ITR : Know about Which ITR Should I File?, Types of ITR and how to FIle ITR for FY 2019-20 (AY 2020-21)

 The department prescribes seven types of ITR forms based on the type of taxpayer and income:

 - ITR-2 for individuals and HUF for their income other than income from business or profession.
+Individuals and NRI having income from salary, house property, capital gains and other sources can file ITR-2.
+Salaried individuals who have gains or losses from buying and selling shares should file ITR-2.

 3. How to file ITR